military-mythology-and-legends

 National Symbols and Military Traditions

 The modern flag of Mongolia features the Soyombo symbol, which incorporates fire, sun, moon, and two fish—all elements from Buddhist and pre-Buddhist mythology.
-The fish represent vigilance, because they never close their eyes.
+The fish represent vigilance, because they never close their eyes, a trait essential for sentries.
 The Mongolian Armed Forces continue to use the tug standard in ceremonial roles.
 The annual Naadam festival, centered on wrestling, horse racing, and archery, is explicitly a celebration of the warrior skills honed by the legendary Mongol army.
 Many young men in the military train in these skills as part of their heritage.
+The official oath of enlistment includes a reference to "the spirit of the great ancestors," linking every modern soldier to the mythic past.

 The Cult of Genghis Khan in the 21st Century